aws-samples/stable-diffusion-on-eks/docs/en/implementation-guide/architecture/architecture.md

 * SNS publishes the message to Amazon SQS queues via matching subscription filters
 * In Amazon EKS cluster, open source Kubernetes Event Driven Auto-Scaler (KEDA) scales up new pods based on the queue length
 * Karpenter (an open source Kubernetes compute auto-scaler) launches new GPU spot instances to place pending pods.
 The nodes run Bottlerocket OS with pre-cached Stable Diffusion Runtime images
-* SD Runtime loads model files from Amazon EFS file system
+* SD Runtime loads model files from Amazon S3 bucket
 * Queue Agent calls SD Runtime to generate images and save them to Amazon S3
 * Queue Agent sends output to a SNS topic and the application backend receives notification from SQS queue
 * Amazon CloudWatch, Amazon Distro for OpenTelemetry, and Amazon X-Ray collect metrics, logs, and traces to monitor guidance components